 The method toFixed(n) rounds the number to

 ndigits after the point and returns a string representation of the result.

 This rounds up or down to the nearest value, similar to

 Please note that result of

 toFixedis a string.
-If the decimal part is shorter than required, zeroes are appended to its end:
+If the decimal part is shorter than required, zeroes are appended to the end:

 We can convert it to a number using the unary plus or a

-Internally, a number is represented in 64-bit format IEEE-754.
-So, there are exactly 64 bits to store a number: 52 of them are used to store the digits, 11 of them store the position of the decimal point (they are zero for integer numbers) and 1 bit for the sign.
+Internally, a number is represented in 64-bit format IEEE-754, so there are exactly 64 bits to store a number: 52 of them are used to store the digits, 11 of them store the position of the decimal point (they are zero for integer numbers), and 1 bit is for the sign.

 If a number is too big, it would overflow the 64-bit storage, potentially giving an infinity:

-But what may be a little bit more obvious, but happens much often is the loss of precision.
+What may be a little less obvious, but happens quite often, is the loss of precision.